Master of Arts in Teaching (MAT)

 - For applicants seeking elementary licensure, these courses must be completed, each with a grade of C or better, and in combination passed with a GPA of 2.75 or above: ED 341 Literacy Development in the Elementary School (4), ED 343 Math for Elementary School Teachers (3), and ED 347 Integrated Science and Soc.
 St. for Elementary School Teachers (3).

-- Receive passing scores on the PRAXIS Core Academic Skills for Educators (Reading, Writing, and Mathematics), and PRAXIS II: Content Area Examinations.
+- Receive passing scores on the PRAXIS Core Academic Skills for Educations (Reading, Writing, and Mathematics), and PRAXIS II: Content Area Examinations.